RobinMacwan/group_project_se489/README.md

 ## Project Description

 The project aims to develop a deep learning model using the [1] VGG16 architecture to detect kidney tumors in CT scans.
 The model will be trained on the [2] CT Kidney Dataset, which contains images of normal kidneys and kidneys with tumors.
 By leveraging the VGG16 model's ability to extract intricate features from images, the goal is to create a reliable tool for early detection of kidney tumors, aiding in timely medical interventions and improved patient outcomes.

 ### Below highlights the technology stack:

 Cookiecutter template – file structure.

 GitHub – Version control.

 DVC – data version control.

 MLflow – compare trained models

 Docker – load models into containers

 AWS – host models inside of a web interface

 Keras – User-friendly deep learning model development

 Jupyter Notebook – Interactive development and experimentation

 TensorFlow –Loading/Training models, Data preprocessing, Data Generator Creation

+Pre-Commit - Runs automated code quality checks before each commit.

 ## Project structure